 Project management will be integrated into the responsible departments of the MOH.
-This Component will support provision of technical and operational assistance for the day-to-day coordination, administration, procurement, financial management, environmental and social safeguards management, and monitoring and evaluation of the Project, including the carrying out of financial audits of the Project.
-The subcomponent will also support capacity strengthening of responsible departments within the MOH to smoothly transfer the responsibility of project management from the currently existing Secretariat under HSSP2 to the relevant departments, as well as to support other implementation needs.
+This Component will support provision of technical and operational assistance for the day-to-day coordination, administration, procurement, financial management, environmental and social safeguards management, and monitoring and evaluation of the Project, including the carrying out

 A technical assistance (TA) grant from the Japan Policy and Human Resources Development (PHRD) Trust Fund, a programmatic Trust Fund administered by the World Bank, of an amount of US\$1 million will provide complementary financing to Component 3.
 The grant is expected to contribute to the strengthening of Cambodia's Health Information System to ensure availability of relevant, timely and high quality health and health-related data to allow for evidence-based policy formulation, decision-making and management and planning.
-Support will be provided in four areas: (i) support for upgrading the HMIS including development of policy/regulation, protocols/guidelines and reporting system; (ii) TA to improve data management, analysis, interpretation, reporting, use, and dissemination (at central and decentralized levels); (iii) strengthening medical record systems including expansion of Patient Medical Registration System database; and (iv) enhancement and integration of disease surveillance and response systems (communicable diseases as well as non-communicable diseases).
+Support will be provided in four areas: (i) support for upgrading the HMIS including development of policy/regulation, protocols/guidelines and reporting system; (ii) TA to improve data management, analysis, interpretation, reporting, use, and dissemination (at central and decentralized levels); (iii) strengthening medical record systems including expansion of Patient Medical Registration System (communicable diseases as well as non-communicable diseases).
 This financing has been approved in principle but will become available upon formal endorsement by the Japanese Government and the PHRD Unit and will be funded by Japan PHRD Trust Fund under its Performance and Results with Improved Monitoring and Evaluation window.
-The AF will financing the increased support to results monitoring and program management.